 - General: Allows enabling the module, selecting the access type and configuring advanced properties. - Web servers: Stormshield Network's SSL VPN allows securing access to your HTTP servers (Intranet, webmail,...) while avoiding the need to manage multiple HTTP servers.
 Furthermore, for mobile users, it allows masking information about your internal network, the only visible IP address being your firewall's.
-Stormshield Network's SSL VPN automatically rewrites HTTP links found in web pages that - Stormshield Network's SSL VPN automatically rewrites HTTP links found in web pages that your users visit.
+Stormshield Network's SSL VPN automatically rewrites HTTP links found in web pages that your users visit.
+This allows browsing between your various servers, if they have been - your users visit.
 This allows browsing between your various servers, if they have been configured, or prohibiting access to certain servers.
-When a web link in a page points to an unconfigured server, the link will be redirected to the Stormshield Network SSL VPN start page. - Application servers: This section shows the servers that have been configured for access to resources other than web-based resources (telnet, mail, etc) Stormshield Network's SSL VPN enables securing any protocol based on a single TCP connection (POP3, SMTP, telnet, remote access, etc).
+When a web link in a page points to an unconfigured server, the link will be redirected to the Stormshield Network SSL VPN start page.

+Application servers: This section shows the servers that have been configured for access to - Application servers: This section shows the servers that have been configured for access to resources other than web-based resources (telnet, mail, etc) Stormshield Network's SSL VPN enables securing any protocol based on a single TCP connection (POP3, SMTP, telnet, remote access, etc).
 For protocols other than HTTP, the client that allows secure connections is a Java applet, which will open an encrypted tunnel.
 All packets exchanged between the client workstation and the firewall are encrypted.
-Stormshield Network'S SSL VPN does not impose any client installations on your users' workstations and natively supports operating systems that have Java installed (Windows, Linux, MAC OS-X....).
+Stormshield Network'S SSL VPN does not impose any client installations on your users' workstations and natively supports operating systems that have Java installed (Windows, Linux, MAC OS-X,...).